How's your FICO Score?

 Not just for qualifying

-Is it possible to improve your credit score?
+Unfortunately, there isn't a lot you can do to immediately improve your credit score.
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
-(Of course you can and should have incorrect items removed from your credit report.)
+(Of course you can and should appeal incorrect items on your credit report.)

-Before you can improve your score, you have to get your score and make sure that the credit reports from each agency are correct.
+In order to raise your FICO score, you've got to obtain the reports that the agencies use to build it, and of course, you need the score itself.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
 It's inexpensive, fast, and easy to get your credit score along with credit reports from all three agencies.
-They also provide information and tools that help you analyze what actions might have the greatest impact on your FICO score.
+They also provide information and tools that help you improve your credit score.

-You can get a free credit report every year from all three agencies at AnnualCreditReport.com.
+You can get a federally-mandated free credit report once per year from all three credit reporting agencies when you visit AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

 Got a Question?